praveek/launch.en/help/launch-reference/publishing/environments.md

 Asynchronous deployment allows the browser to continue loading the rest of the page while the library is being retrieved.
 There is only one embed code when using this setting, which must be placed in the document `<head>`.

->[!WARNING]
->
->Depending on the contents of your Launch library, asynchronous deployment can change the behavior of your rules and other elements when compared to synchronous deployment, so be sure to thoroughly test any changes you make.

 For more information on this setting, see the guide on [asynchronous deployment](../client-side-information/asynchronous-deployment.md).

 #### Embed code updates